+Recommendation:

-Recommendation: That the Mayors Welfare Fund is used to provide hardship support for domestic kerbside refuse disposal under waster pays regime and that this support should include information on ways to reduce household waste.
+- That the Mayor's Welfare Fund be used to provide hardship support for domestic kerbside refuse disposal under waster pays regime and that this support include information on ways to reduce household waste. - That applications for assistance be able to be lodged via Council service centres.